Housing Options Guide 5

 Barrier free housing

-Barrier free housing is suitable for people with mobility problems who may need features such as level external access, but can include two storey properties.
-All homes built by social landlords since 1998 should comply with Housing for Varying Needs design guide.
+Barrier free housing is suitable for people who may have some mobility problems and may need extra features such as level outside access.
+These properties can sometimes include two storey properties.
+All homes built by social landlords since 1998 should comply with the Housing for Varying Needs design guide.
 This sets out standards for mainstream housing to achieve a 'barrier free' design.
 This makes sure homes are flexible to meet the changing needs of households, including those with temporary or permanent disabilities.

 Wheelchair accessible housing

-Very-sheltered housing may also be called extra care housing.
+Very sheltered housing can also be called extra care housing.
 It allows older people or those with disabilities to keep their independence and privacy, whilst making sure they have the required care and support.
-It usually consists of small individual housing units built as a complex, used to house people with higher housing support and community care It is likely to have communal facilities and social activities on offer for residents.
+It usually consists of small individual housing units built as part of a complex to house people who are in greater need of housing support and community care It is likely to have communal facilities and social activities on offer for residents.
 Day care services are provided from these facilities.
-There is often a dining room with optional meals service.
-In Moray, most very-sheltered housing is owned by the Council or housing associations.
+There is often a dining room with an optional meals service.
+In Moray, most very sheltered housing is owned by housing associations.

 Residential homes are for people who need more care and support than just housing support.
-They are fully staffed homes in which residents will usually have a single room with en-suite toilet and wash-basin.
-Staff are available 24 hours a day to help with personal care such as dressing and washing if required and to care for residents during short periods of illness.
+They are fully staffed homes in which residents will usually have a single room with an en-suite toilet and wash-basin.
+Staff are available 24 hours a day to help with personal care such as dressing and washing when needed, and to care for residents during short periods of illness.
 Residential homes have communal lounge areas where residents can meet, and there are often activities and opportunities for social interaction.

 Nursing homes are similar to residential homes but have a higher level of staffing due to the greater medical needs of the residents.
 Qualified nurses are on hand at all times to deal with any medical emergencies.
 Nursing homes provide the highest level of care for older people outside of a hospital setting.
 The staff will provide help with getting in and out of bed, feeding, bathing, dressing and medication.